mhbeals/mhwood.github.io/glossary/coordinate.md

 to make sure they are meaningful and accurate.
 In Delpher, article segmentation is done semi-automatically and checked by an operator.
 Articles are zoned rather than pages, to support users searching for specific topics and the creation of a search relevance ranking; if the word is in the article title, the ranking increases.
-For Trove, when the project was first proposed in 2006, they have based their decisions on other newspaper digitisation projects and what standards were used at that time, including the Netherlands and some US projects such as the Library of Congress programme.
-However, they did deviate in that they OCR and analysed the data at the article level rather than just the page level, which was common at the time.
+Trove have based their decisions on other newspaper digitisation projects and what standards were used when the project began in 2006, including the Netherlands and some US projects such as the Library of Congress programme.
+However, they did deviate in that they OCRed and analysed the data at the article level rather than just the page level, which was common at the time.

-Newspapers in the nineteenth century made the best use they could of the available print space, having much smaller margins than other kinds of publication.
-This was to make the most of paper when paper was expensive; in the UK this was before the abolition of the paper tax in 1861 and improvements in technology made it cheaper, and to make the most of advertising space afterwards.
-When (rarely) discussed in academic literature, the margins are a point of interest when they grow larger, representing a shift to a more ‘respectable’ format or audience.

 ## Examples: